 Martin Thompson and Michael Barker explain how Intel x86_64 processors and their memory model work along with low-level techniques that help creating lock-free software.

-Blake Dournaee presents Intel’s Service Gateway, a security control point meant to secure on-premise and in the cloud .NET or Java platforms from various security threats like spoofing, tampering, repudiation, information disclosure, DoS, elevation of privilege, all of that in the context of today’s REST or SOAP web services.
+Blake Dournaee presents Intel’s Service Gateway, a security control point meant to secure on-premise and in the cloud .NET/Java-based web services from various security threats.

 Clemens Utschig-Utschig presents the Service Component Architecture (SCA), the component model used, best development practices, and the current status of the specification.